Trail descriptions in and around the San Francisco Bay Area

 3

-One of the most well-known road climbs of the South Bay, followed by a quick return by a fire road descent.
+One of the most well-known road climbs of the South Bay, followed by a quick return via a fire-road descent.

 Fun